-- A Notice of Public Hearing posted to the District's website. - A public workshop to be held at the Golden Gate Bridge Toll Plaza. - Advertisements and legal notices in the Marin Independent Journal, Press Democrat and San Francisco Chronicle announcing the public hearing, as well as posting on the La Voz website. - Postings at District-owned facilities open to the public. - Social media postings on Facebook and X (formerly Twitter). - E-mail blast to customers and community-based organizations. - E-mail notifications to Disability Organizations in San Francisco, Marin, and Sonoma Counties. - E-mail notification to organizations serving older adults in San Francisco, Marin, and Sonoma Counties.
+- A public workshop held virtually on May 16, 2024. - A Public Hearing held on May 23, 2024. - Advertisements and notices in the Marin Independent Journal, Press Democrat and San Francisco Chronicle announcing the public hearing, as well as posting on the La Voz website. - Postings at District-owned facilities open to the public. - Social media postings on Facebook and X (formerly Twitter). - E-mail blast to customers and community-based organizations. - E-mail notifications to Disability Organizations in San Francisco, Marin, and Sonoma Counties. - E-mail notification to organizations serving older adults in San Francisco, Marin, and Sonoma Counties.